gabrielmaximo/Tindev/README.md

 ![tindev](https://user-images.githubusercontent.com/1298871/62948028-06f81880-bdba-11e9-8046-c99bf5832e12.png)

 ####
-login with your github to access the application (mongo db limited to 5 users) Click on the tindev icon above to log back in and register more users to view them and be able to like and match!
+login with your github to access the application
+Click on the tindev icon above to log back in and register more users to view them and be able to like and match!
 ![tindev](https://scontent-dfw5-1.cdninstagram.com/vp/2c3908949188f2b6636df7f48b223aaa/5DD431C4/t51.2885-15/e35/66631691_413980265887872_5438129868168162027_n.jpg?_nc_ht=scontent-dfw5-1.cdninstagram.com)
-##### obs: the match was not stylized on the frontend, I just made a visible match on the console, enjoy it!